L1

 Beko Low Temperature Alarm / Overcooling

-L1 or LO error and temperature display shows very low value, bottles feel too cold or partially frozen
+L1 or LO error, and the temperature display shows a very low value; bottles feel too cold or partially frozen.

 Advertisements